 ADR040: BOSH access without SOCKS5 or SSH

-To comply with PCI Requirements we will remove the use of shared credentials anywhere in the platform.
+To comply with Payment Card Industry (PCI) Requirements we will remove the use of shared credentials anywhere in the platform.

-We will use Single Sign On (SSO) to avoid credential sharing.
+We will use Google Single Sign On (SSO) to avoid credential sharing.

 To enable SSO we will expose some of the APIs on the BOSH instance without using a SOCKS5 proxy.
-This is due to the SOCKS5 proxy not playing nicely with the VPN, which in turn creates a support risk
+This is due to the SOCKS5 proxy not being compatible with our VPN, which in turn creates a support risk.

-Discussion has taken place with both IA and with Cyber on the proposed methods after reviewing the RFC created as part of #169915408
+We discussed proposed methods with IA and Cyber after reviewing the RFC created as part of #169915408

-We will remove the reliance on SOCKS5 or SSH tunnels for the UAA API endpoint so that we can remove the use of shared credentials.
+We will remove the reliance on SOCKS5 or SSH tunnels for the User Account and Authentication Service (UAA) API endpoint so that we can remove the use of shared credentials.

-With these in place we are unable to complete an SSO journey from one of our existing IDPs as the BOSH instance is not broswer accessible.
+With these in place we are unable to complete an SSO journey from one of our existing IDPs as the BOSH instance is not browser accessible.

-The current method will be replaced with Single Sign On in order to obtain a UAA token.
+The current method will be replaced with SSO in order to obtain a UAA token.
 This token is then used to interact with the rest of the APIs on the BOSH instance.

-In the initial implementation we will place UAA on the bosh director in the internet using the IP allow list and using Google for SSO
+In the initial implementation we will place UAA on the BOSH director on the internet using the IP allow list and using Google for SSO.

-Access to both BOSH and Credhub will remain via SSH Tunnels during this phase of implementation.
+Access to both BOSH and CredHub will continue to be through SSH Tunnels during this phase of implementation.